duncannah/booruuu/README.md

 # How to run

+## Please do remember that this is a personal project in alpha.
+Don't waste your time

 Make sure you ran `npm install` on both the main component and the `client` component to get the dependencies.
-You also need nodemon: `sudo npm install -g nodemon`
+You also need nodemon: `sudo npm install -g nodemon`.

-For general development (runs both API server and client server): `npm run dev`
+For general development (runs both API server and client server): `npm run dev`.

-Run API server only: `PORT=5000 npm run server`
+Run API server only: `PORT=5000 npm run server`.

-To compile client (to be served by a web server): `cd client; PUBLIC_URL=./ npm run build`
+To compile client (to be served by a web server): `cd client; PUBLIC_URL=./ npm run build`.

+Setting `PUBLIC_URL` as `./` should be fine, since we're not using any routers.

 # Using it with NGINX

-In a production environment, it is a good idea to serve the client files through an actual web server like Nginx.
-But sometimes, there are cases where you can't expose an additional port (firewalls, reverse proxies, etc), so what you can do instead is a reverse proxy from Nginx to the API server.
+In a production environment, it is a good idea to serve the client files through an actual web server like NGINX.
+But sometimes, there are cases where you can't expose an additional port (firewalls, reverse proxies, etc), so what you can do instead is a reverse proxy from NGINX to the API server.

 The client makes requests to `./api/` by default, so you can set up the reverse proxy there.

-Here's an example Nginx configuration.
+Here's an example NGINX configuration.
 Let's say the client is served at `/booru`, and the API server is at `localhost:5000`:

 ```
 location /booru/api/ {